Preparation: 30 min.

 - pinch of sugar or to taste

-Take asparagus from the refrigerator and pour the vinaigrette on top.
+Take asparagus from the refrigerator and arrange them on a serving plate.
+Pour the vinaigrette on top.
 Garnish with the tomato dices, if you intend to serve asparagus immediately.
 If you choose to prepare this dish in advance, add the vinaigrette shortly before serving (about 10-15 minutes).
 Sprinkle with the diced tomatoes when serving.
 Tomatoes get mushy when marinated too long.